ADVERTISEMENT

 Jörg Sunderkötter

-If you want to start playing the piano at a low cost, you can't go wrong with the Thomann DP-32.
+If you want to start playing the piano without breaking the bank, the Thomann DP-32 is a great option.

 TO THE OFFER